-- The separator bar is set at a percentage of window size.
+- By default the separator bar is set at a percentage of window size., but you can move it with the mouse.
 When shrinking the window vertically, both sections get smaller.
 After resizing the window, decide how much space to allocate to dupes by setting the separator bar.

 - The title bar gives date and time (in UTC), the selected contest and the name of the current database.

 - To resize the text in the log, click on the resizer arrows at the upper right corner of the window.